 Who is eligible for an employee credit card and what’s the criteria for their approval?
 Many companies only offer this service to certain departments, like sales or purchasing.
 Clarify that in the employee credit card agreement so they know they may no longer be eligible if they leave that department.
 You might also want to run a credit check to see if they’re responsible card users.

 3. Usage guidelines

-This is the section where the company can set parameters for the use of the credit card for business purposes only.
+This is the section where you can define which purchases are allowed on the cards.
 You can also include spending limits and authorized expense categories, though that’s tough to enforce without expense automation.
-Try not to generalize when creating these rules.
-Be direct so there’s no room for misinterpretation.
+Be specific here so that there’s no room for misinterpretation.

 If you think asking your employees to get receipts for business charges on their personal credit card is difficult, wait until you require it for the employee credit card you give them.
 Make sure you include a mandatory receipt collection and expense report clause in the agreement.
 Enforcing it may be difficult, but you’ll need to have it.